MarcelinoV/video-game-recommender/README.md

 To create the recommender system, we define a function that takes a video game title as input and outputs the 10 most similar video games.
 This requires several steps:

-- Create a reverse mapping of video game titles to their dataframe indices.
+- Create a reverse mapping of video game titles to their dataframe indices
 - Define function to get index of video game given its title
 - Use that index to get a list of cosine similarity scores for the inputted video game with all video games
 - Convert list to tuple where first element is position and second is similarity score